-This gap is particularly important any official systems provided by an elections office.
+This gap is particularly important for any official systems provided by an elections office.
 We do not know how well the current VVSG requirements apply to these new interactions, or if they provide appropriate guidance for designing systems that use them.

-In some cases, interactions that have poor human factors on one type of system but not on another.
-A good example is scrolling, which has such poor usability that it is prohibited in the VVSG, but which is more intuitive on mobile devices that use swipe gestures.
+In some cases, interactions can have poor human factors on one type of system but not on another.
+A good example is scrolling, which has such poor usability that the VVSG prohibited it from being the only method for moving up or down on a screen.
+However, scrolling is often more intuitive on mobile devices since they require the use swipe gestures to interact with screen content.

-This objective will benefit system designers by providing clear quidance on how to incorporate new styles of interaction effectively.
+This objective will benefit system designers by providing clear guidance on how to incorporate new styles of interaction effectively.